Descriptive Statistics: Complete Guide to Summarizing and Understanding Data with Python

 s=s2=1n1i=1n(xixˉ)2s = \sqrt{s^2} = \sqrt{\frac{1}{n-1} \sum_{i=1}^n (x_i - \bar{x})^2}

-Standard deviation provides an intuitive measure of typical spread.
+Standard deviation gives an easy-to-understand measure of typical spread.
 For approximately normal distributions, about 68% of data fall within one standard deviation of the mean, 95% within two standard deviations, and 99.7% within three standard deviations.
-This 68-95-99.7 rule makes standard deviation a practical tool for understanding data dispersion and identifying unusual values.
+This 68-95-99.7 rule makes standard deviation useful for understanding data spread and spotting unusual values.

 Range and Interquartile Range